Group Class - Schedule Dates Below

 to stick around and talk bees, weather permitting of course.

-The class is normally approximately four hours in length (including
+Prior to Covid-19, the class was approximately four hours in

-breaks) and is held in the fellowship hall of our local church.
+length (including breaks) with the lecture part being held in the fellowship hall of our local church.

 Once we receive a payment for the class, we will provide a link to a 5 part